Bodhi Tree Multimedia Stock Soars on Netflix Deal, Analysts Predict 450 Rupees Price Target in 1 Year - www.lokmattimes.com

 Bodhi Tree Multimedia Stock Soars on Netflix Deal, Analysts Predict 450 Rupees Price Target in 1 Year

-Mumbai (Maharashtra) [India], April 6: : Bodhi Tree Multimedia Limited (BTML), a company currently trading at a modest ₹18 ...
+PNN Mumbai (Maharashtra) [India], April 6: Bodhi Tree Multimedia Limited (BTML), a company currently trading at a modest Rs ...

-Mumbai (Maharashtra) [India], April 6: : Bodhi Tree Multimedia Limited (BTML), a company currently trading at a modest ₹18 on both NSE and BSE exchanges, could be on the cusp of a significant rise in the coming year.
-Analysts are predicting a potential surge to a staggering ₹450 per share, driven by a recently secured blockbuster deal with streaming giant Netflix.
+Mumbai (Maharashtra) [India], April 6: Bodhi Tree Multimedia Limited (BTML), a company currently trading at a modest Rs 18 on both NSE and BSE exchanges, could be on the cusp of a significant rise in the coming year.
+Analysts are predicting a potential surge to a staggering Rs 450 per share, driven by a recently secured blockbuster deal with streaming giant Netflix.

 Fueling the Fire: A Lucrative Partnership with Netflix